 Even when I was a young boy, it was evident that I was a bit different.
 It is not every 10-year-old boy who locks himself away in his room to carefully disassemble the newest electronic gadget just to see how it works.
 Many a birthday gift has been sacrificed to curiosity.

 I could also be found scavenging components—a 12-volt automotive battery and charger, car stereo, amplifier, and a bunch of old speakers—to assemble and install them into a suitcase for hours of listening pleasure.
 Yes, I was likely the inventor of the first suitcase stereo system.

-I am also the guy who everyone asks for electronics help: “Hey, will you fix my computer/MP3 player/TV/stereo/PlayStation/printer/wireless network?”
+I am also the guy who everyone asks for electronics help: “Hey, will you fix my computer / MP3 player / TV / stereo / gaming console / printer / wireless network?”
 This query was most often followed with: “Oh, after that, can you assemble this do-it-yourself system that came with 100-step instructions?” or “Hey, you’re good with electronic gizmos.
 Will you videotape this five-hour presentation, as well as edit it and post it as a Webcast and Podcast?”